MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/presence-custom-presence.md

 - **Presence text**: The text that is associated with a specific base status.
 This is the text that is visible to agents and other users during run time.

 ## Out of the box presence statuses
-Out of the box, Omni-channel provides the following presence statuses:
+Out of the box, Omnichannel provides the following presence statuses:

 - Available
 - Away